replit/upm/README.md

 Add a package to the specfile.
 Unless `--no-lock` is given, proceed to update the lockfile and the specfile and reinstall packages (if necessary, and unless `--no-install` is given).
-You can give a specific version spec, or omit to use the default (the latest version, or something similarly reasonable).
+You can give a specific version spec with `--version`, or omit to use the default (the latest version, or something similarly reasonable).
 If `--guess` is given, then `upm guess` is implicitly run and the output is combined with the packages given on the command line.

     $ upm remove <package> [-n, --no-lock] [-N, --no-install]